 This we developed this formula in our last 2 years of the 17 years we had our own coffee retail and roasting business in the USA.
 And we brought it with us to the fair shore of Ireland (Dungarvan, County Waterford to be exact) intending to export into Europe’s finest Cosmopolitan Cities and fun Festivals.

 John was first up.
-He looked to do a slant on an Irish Coffee using Raven Chilled Nitro Coffee, locally produced Spice Island Rum and Coconut flake on the top.
+He looked to do a slant on an Irish Coffee using Raven Chilled Nitro Coffee, using locally produced Spice Island Rum and finishing off the chilled Irish coffee version with Coconut flakes on the top.

 “Raven Chilled Nitro Coffee is very well balanced, holds up well on its own and is a very good mixer for cocktails” said John.